 SPEAKER: Source of audible internal warning and confirmation sounds, as well as alarms (see "Summary of Audible Notifications").

-FUNCTION KEYS: These keys can be used for panic keys.
-Refer to the PANIC KEYS sections for descriptions of these keys.
+FUNCTION KEYS: These keys can be used for Speedkey (macros) functions or panic keys.
+Refer to the SPEEDKEY (MACROS) and PANIC KEYS sections for descriptions of these functions.